Walter Allen III, Police Academy Director

-Jeremy currently holds a Bachelors Degree in Criminal Justice, and a Masters Degree in Business Administration and Management.
+Jeremy holds a Bachelor’s Degree in Criminal Justice, and a Masters Degree in Business Administration and Management.

 Luke Kovach, Operations Specialist-Recruit Training Officer (R.T.O.)

-RTO Kovach is a Operations Specialist at the Rio Hondo Police Academy.
-RTO Kovach is currently a Police Officer in the San Gabriel Valley.
-RTO Kovach attended Rio Hondo Police Academy, and is also currently serving at the academy.
-RTO Kovach’s dedication to the overall academy is clear and obvious.
-He is a mentor not only to the cadets, but also the staff.
+Luke is an Operations Specialist at the Rio Hondo Police Academy and a graduate of the Rio Hondo Police Academy.
+Luke is also currently a Police Officer in the San Gabriel Valley.
+His dedication to the overall academy is clearly evident in his role as a mentor not only to the cadets, but the staff as well.

 Luke has trained a large number of Police Officer Trainees wherein his passion for the Law Enforcement profession is always clearly manifested, along with his strong belief that the core training starts here.